Softwavecr/softwave/content/posts/http-soap-rest.md

 HTTP is a communications protocol that transports messages over a network.

-REST is a set of rules (NOT A PROTOCOL) to exchange any(XML or JSON) messages that mostly use HTTP to transport those messages.
+REST is a set of rules to exchange any(XML or JSON) messages that mostly use HTTP to transport those messages.

-SOAP is a protocol to exchange XML-based messages that can use HTTP (OR ANY OTHER PROTOCOL) to transport those messages.
+SOAP is a protocol to exchange XML-based messages that may use HTTP to transport those messages.

 ## Dive-in